christofferbergj/dotfiles/README.md

 **Make `fish` the default**

 * Check the fish path with which fish.
-In the examples below it was located at: /opt/homebrew/bin/fish.
-On older Macs these paths might differ.
 * Add fish to the know shells run the command: `sudo sh -c 'echo /opt/homebrew/bin/fish >> /etc/shells'`
 * Restart the terminal
 * Set fish as the default shell run the command: `chsh -s /opt/homebrew/bin/fish`